liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 ![Figure 20.2: The LCS client portlet requires access to your LCS account.](../../images/lcs-auth-access.png)

-Next, you need to register your server with LCS.
-Fill out the following fields on this screen:
+Next, you need to register your server with LCS by filling out the following
+fields:

 1. Cloud Services Project: Choose your project from the dropdown menu.